 Shelter in Place Hazardous (HAZMAT) Release

 CUAlerts provides notifications regarding campus Closures, Delays, and Emergencies.
 You have been automatically subscribed to this service with the creation of your new Concord account.
-You can manage your subscription and notification settings by visiting CUAlerts at https://www.concord.edu/cualerts, and logging in using the MyConcordU option.
+You can manage your subscription and notification settings by visiting our CU Alerts webpage, and logging in using the MyConcordU option.
 You may also encourage family and friends to sign up for notifications using the Direct Login option at the URL above.

 By default, your campus email address is subscribed to both the Campus Emergency and Campus Non-Emergency alert groups.
 We recommend you log in to manage your alert settings and add your cell phone number for SMS alerts.
 Optionally you may add additional email addresses or add your cell number for voice alerts.

-In addition to receiving emergency alerts via email, SMS, and voice, Concord University will push alerts out to the campus website at https://www.concord.edu, to the CUAlerts page at https://www.concord.edu/cualerts, and to Twitter under the handle @CUAlerts.
+In addition to receiving emergency alerts via email, SMS, and voice, Concord University will push alerts out to the campus website, to the CU Alerts webpage, and to Twitter under the handle @CUAlerts.

-Contact the CU Technology Help Desk at 304-384-5291 for more information.
+Contact the Concord University Technology Help Desk at 304-384-5291 for more information.
 The Emergency Alert System is provided as a free service to our Concord University community.

-Students have a set number of meals for the Dining Hall and a set amount of Flex Dollars for use at the food court.
+Depending on the meal plan selected, students have a set number of meals for the Dining Hall and a set amount of Flex dollars for use at the food court.
 The number of meals a student has each week resets every Thursday morning.

 Off Campus Options

-Commuter students may purchase any of the three block meal plan options to be used in Libby Alvis Dining Hall and/or any amount of Flex Dollars for use in the Dining Hall and Food Court.
-Simply swipe your Student ID at the register when you visit the dining hall!
+Commuter students may purchase one of the two block meal plan options to be used in Libby Alvis Dining Hall that includes Flex Dollars for use in the Food Court.
+Simply swipe your Student ID to pay!

 Flex Dollars represent a declining balance of money that is loaded to your Student ID Card.
 In this way, your Student ID Card acts as a debit card.
 Also, when you pay with Flex Dollars, you don’t pay tax!
-Flex Dollars and block meal plans may be purchased at any time during the school year.
+Block meal plans may be purchased at any time during the school year.
 Prices and times are subject to change.